idangrady/Mobile-Robotics-Control/README.md

 ## Setting up and Running the MRC Simulator

 Follow these instructions to set up and run the MRC simulator on your system:

-(for a more detailed explanation, navigate to 'explanation' in week1)
+<small>For a more detailed explanation, please refer to the 'Installation_instructions_and_exercises1.pdf' file in Week 1.</small>

 1. **Installation**: Make sure the MRC simulator is installed on your system.
 If you haven't installed it yet, please refer to the simulator's documentation for installation instructions.

 2. **Building the Project**: